The Sovereign SDK Book

 implementations simultaneously.
 This

-allows developers to retain backward compatibility with existing wallets,
+allows developers to retain backward compatibility with legacy transaction

 Step 3: Sequencing